 Marketing and advertising for all Calvin Klein branded products is created by CRK Advertising, now a full subsidiary of PVH.
 Klein himself has retired from the business altogether, although he retained the title of consultant until 2006.
 Under the terms of the 2002 deal, PVH will pay him until 2017 an annual royalty equivalent to 1.15% of total worldwide net sales of products bearing his name.

-PVH estimated retail sales of the Calvin Klein brand at $8.4bn in 2016, making it the third largest designer brand globally behind Ralph Lauren and Giorgio Armani.
-Around $4.7bn of that sum is generated in North America, and $1.6bn in Europe.
+PVH estimated global retail sales of the Calvin Klein brand at $9.8bn in 2018, making it the third largest designer brand globally behind Ralph Lauren and Giorgio Armani.
+More than half that sum is generated in North America, and around 18% in Europe.
 Fragrances marketed by Coty are themselves worth around $1.4bn worldwide at retail.
-PVH's own revenues from the Calvin Klein brand totalled $3.14bn in fiscal 2016.
-Operating income was $334m.
+PVH's own revenues from the Calvin Klein brand totalled $3.73bn in fiscal 2018.
+Operating income was $378m.